Flag of Sabah

-The flag of Sabah, a state of Malaysia, was adopted on 16 September 1988.
+The flag of Sabah, a state of Malaysia, was adopted on 16 September 1988, the 25th anniversary of the formation of the Malaysian Federation.
 It is red, white and three different shades of blue.
 The mountain is in the canton as in the 1963 flag, but now in dark blue on a light blue background.
 The field is medium blue over white over red.
 The mountain shown on the flag (and the state's coat of arms) is Mount Kinabalu.

 The five different colours represent the five divisions in Sabah.